| Amazonas

 located 3091 meters above sea level in the Callejon de Huaylas, a valley

-and the "Cordillera Negra".
-Due to its glacial lakes and snowbound
+the "Cordillera Negra".
+Due to its glacial lakes and snowbound peaks the

-peaks the area is often referred to as the "Peruvian Switzerland".
+area is often referred to as the "Peruvian Switzerland".
+Closeby mountain

-rainfalls December thru April.
-Mountain climbers from all over the world
+April.
+Mountain climbers from all over the world relish visiting Huaraz.

 click on the city's name) Ica is easy to reach by car from Lima via